jugyo/sbts/README.md

 sbts
 ====

+By the sbts, Run scala scripts with dependencies easily!

-sbts is a command that runs sbt.ScriptMain.
+The sbts is a command that runs sbt.ScriptMain.

 Install
 ----